Blog

 Segmentation testing to confirm isolation of the CDE

-Exploitation of vulnerabilities defined restricted to the defined scope
+The exploitation of vulnerabilities defined restricted to the defined scope

-A report identifying the vulnerabilities found, the risk, targets affected, exploitability, industry references and recommendations.
+A report identifying the vulnerabilities found, the risk, targets affected, exploitability, industry references, and recommendations

-A complete Penetration test, on the other hand, simulates the actions of how a hacker would attempt to compromise an organization.
-While it consists of very similar methodologies, the scope and approach may vary drastically.
-Typically, a full-fledged penetration test assesses the following:
+A complete penetration test, on the other hand, simulates the actions of how a hacker would attempt to compromise an organization.
+While it consists of similar methodologies, the scope and approach may vary drastically.

-Internal and External network security including topologies and protocols
+Internal and external network security including topologies and protocols

 Web applications